Time-app-with-Spring-Cloud/time-config-server/README.md

-# time-config-server
+# Time Config Server
-A configuration server for the time app
+A Spring configuration server for the time app.
+It only has a very simple `application.properties` file.